 If you work with hazardous materials or equipment, safety needs to be a top priority.
 In 2015, 38 reported fatalities and catastrophes involving an explosion or fire occurred.
 Of those occurrences, 61 people were killed.
 Your company needs to ensure that you can handle materials in the safest way possible.
-If you transport hazardous materials, then you need to have explosion proof scale in place.
-It is you responsibility to protect the people working in your environments.
+If you transport hazardous materials, then you need to have an explosion-proof scale in place.
+It is your responsibility to protect the people working in your environments.

 Some substances, such as vapors, get released into the atmosphere.
 When this happens, electrical equipment can create a spark.
 This spark can cause the substance to ignite, causing an explosion.
-OSHA has classified these hazardous environments, and offer guidelines to keep your workplace safe.
+OSHA has classified these hazardous environments and offers guidelines to keep your workplace safe.
 We’ll spare you the details here, but check out OSHA’s classifications to learn more.
-You can ensure better safety when handling these materials if you use explosion proof products, such as an explosion proof scale.
+You can ensure better safety when handling these materials if you use explosion-proof products, such as an explosion-proof scale.

 What Is An Explosion Proof Scale?

 An explosion-proof scale protects everyone from injuries, accidents, and even fatal situations.